 Forum Selection.
 A Delaware corporation may include provisions in its certificate of incorporation or bylaws that require any or all "internal corporate claims" to be brought exclusively and solely in any or all of the courts in Delaware (§115).
 "Internal corporate claims" are defined as claims to which Title 8 of the Delaware Code grants jurisdiction to the Court of Chancery or claims based on a violation of a duty by a former or current stockholder, officer or director in such capacity (§115).
 Additionally, neither the certificate of incorporation nor the bylaws may contain a provision that prohibits bringing such claims in the courts of Delaware (§115).
-The charter or bylaws of a Maryland corporation may require that any "Internal Corporate Claims" be brought only in courts sitting in one or more specified jurisdictions, but must include the state and federal courts sitting in Maryland (§2-113(b)).
+The charter or bylaws of a Maryland corporation may require that any "Internal Corporate Claims" be brought only in (1) specified Maryland circuit courts or a federal court sitting in Maryland or (2) courts sitting in one or more specified jurisdictions outside Maryland and specified Maryland circuit courts or a federal court sitting in Maryland (§2-113(b)(1)).